tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (tchan49-stat6250):When would the values of variables created in programming statements re-set to missing in program data vector?
 - Question(dfei-stat6250): The rule of iteration in SAS the same as in other computer languages?
 - *Question* (aamiri2-stat6250): What happens to the data during the beginning iteration DATA step?
 What information can be obtain during this step?
-- Question (aguenane-stat6250): Why are the values of variables in the program data vector created in programming statements reset to missing at the end of the DATA step?
 - Question (aguenane−stat6250): Why are the values of variables in the program data vector created in programming statements reset to missing at the end of the DATA step?
 - *Question* (ldai4-stat6250): What action occurs at the end of the DATA step?
 - Question (ldeng11-stat6250): What will happen during the DATA step?